 Garlic tops the list of natural remedies.
 It has incredible anti-fungal abilities— exactly what you need to combat the symptoms of exposure.
 Doctors recommend taking 600 to 900 milligrams of tablets daily to kill off fungi and yeast.

 Another option is grapefruit seed extract.
 This is particularly beneficial for those who can’t stand the smell of vinegar (another effective anti-fungal agent).
-To use, combine roughly 20 drops of extract into two cups of water and spray it directly on the mold source.
+To use, combine roughly 20 drops of grapefruit seed extract into two cups of water and spray it directly on the mold source.
 You can also take it daily as a supplement by mixing five drops into water, tea, or a beverage of your choice.

 Tea tree oil is also a natural anti-fungal.
 To treat fungal infections, mix two to three teaspoons of tea tree oil with two cups of water in a spray bottle and spray directly on the affected area.
 To avoid a burning sensation, you may want to dilute the mixture in lotion or water, or try using a smaller amount.